ieee-uiuc/TAG-Embedded/tutorials/week2/memory_tutorial.md

 The answer is with the free function!

 All the free function does is simply take in an address, and recycles the memory that was allocated.
+Be careful though.
+It'll throw an error if you try and free memory you never allocated.

 ```Cpp
 int *mallocedMem = (int *) malloc(sizeof(int) * 30000);